Tea is an excellent drink of choice for any summer gathering — it can be served hot or cold, it’s refreshing, and it’s always delicious.

 - Add the club soda and add the lime juice into the beverage

 - When you’re ready to enjoy, garnish with one or two raspberries and add another fresh mint leaf

 Want even more reasons to sip on this great cocktail this summer?

 Think of the health benefits of the non-alcoholic version!

 Green tea contains a huge amount of antioxidants that may have positive effects on the body.
 So far, research has shown green tea can improve brain function and short-term memory.
 Scientists have also associated it with an increase in metabolism to help you burn some extra fat from diet and exercise.

 White tea actually comes from the same plant as green tea, but it goes through a different picking and fermentation process.
-This actually alters how the antioxidants inside the tea interact with your body, which have been associated with a lower risk of cancer and an improvement in your immune system function.
+This actually alters how the antioxidants inside the tea interact with your body, which has been associated with a lower risk of cancer and an improvement in your immune system function.

-This perfect summer tea infused cocktail is not only cooling and refreshing, but if you skip the alcohol, it becomes an awesome thirst quencher that may actually have the potential to improve health and promote weight loss.
+This perfect summer tea-infused cocktail is not only cooling and refreshing but if you skip the alcohol, it becomes an awesome thirst quencher that may actually have the potential to improve health and promote weight loss.
 And since it is so easy to make, you’re sure to be impressing your family and friends straight through to the end of the summer!